GautamSingh13/In-House-Goal-Setting-Tracking-Portal/README.md

 ---

-## 📝 Note

-Shared Goals feature was planned but could not be implemented within the 48-hour hackathon timeframe.
-All other Phase 1 and Phase 2 requirements are fully functional.

----

-*Built with ❤️ by Gautam Singh for AtomQuest Hackathon 1.0 — May 2026*
+*Built by Gautam Singh for AtomQuest Hackathon 1.0 — May 2026*